jainromil56/Admin-dashboard-react/README.md

     - dashboard - contains dashboard
     - global - contains Topbar & Sidebar which is commmon in all globally
 - theme.js - for typography and light/dark mode

+## Extras
+- used Tailwind shades extension for generating different shades of color, cmd+k and cmd+g